erlcssont29i/RMF-Model_by_R/README.md

 # RMF model by R

-This article(http://www.idatacamp.com/1196.html/) reminds me that when I  work at a starup comapny 5 years ago,
+This article(http://www.idatacamp.com/1196.html/) reminds me that when I  work at a startup company 5 years ago,
 I also used RMF model to analyze clients in order to choose a good customer for good quality.
 Let me practice again.